Massachusetts Landlord-Tenant Law: An Overview

 Is my rental unit required by the state to include appliances?

-Massachusetts regulations require landlords to supply cooking appliances (range and oven).
+Massachusetts landlord-tenant law requires landlords to supply cooking appliances (range and oven).

 My tenant has not paid rent; how much notice do I have to give a tenant in order to evict them?

 Before a Summons and Complaint for eviction can be filed, a 14 day notice is required for non payment of rent.
 The day of posting does not count, nor does any day in which the court is not open such as holidays or weekends.
 After the 14 day notice is served, then a court proceeding can be initiated.